 Hank Hankins served as the firm’s managing partner from 1986 to 2002.
 After that, he was the firm’s general counsel until 2017, when he became a retired partner.
 He has extensive experience in both state and federal courts.
 He has represented a wide variety of clients, including public utilities, insurance companies, manufacturing companies, chemical and textile companies, accounting firms and attorneys.

-In addition, Mr. Hankins has advised professional organizations regarding management issues, partnership structures, partnership disputes and legal ethics.
+In addition, Hank has advised professional organizations regarding management issues, partnership structures, partnership disputes and legal ethics.

-Mr. Hankins served in the United States Navy from 1968-1972, as gunnery officer of the USS Manley DD-940, and as weapons officer, chief engineer and operations officer of the USS Courtney DE-1021.
+Hank served in the United States Navy from 1968 to 1972, as gunnery officer of the USS Manley DD-940, and as weapons officer, chief engineer and operations officer of the USS Courtney DE-1021.

-At the University of North Carolina at Chapel Hill School of Law, Mr. Hankins was Administrative Editor of the North Carolina Law Review, 1974-1975.
+At the University of North Carolina at Chapel Hill School of Law, Hank was administrative editor of the North Carolina Law Review, 1974-1975.